jrgdiaz/apple-ble-spoof-poc/README.md

 Setup:

-* Tested on a Raspberry Pi Zero W with USB UD100 Bluetooth Dongle.
+* Tested on a Raspberry Pi Zero W with USB UD100 Bluetooth dongle.

 * util/ibeacon.py contains slightly modified scapy code but it's still based on the original and can be found here: